oopDaniel/COEN240-PCA/README.md

 ![](./images/plot.png)

-(Note: Training with CPU is quite slow and can take up to 15 mins 😕)
+(Note: Training with CPU is quite slow given the eigenvalue decomposition on 10304 X 10304 matrix, and can take up to 15 mins 😕)

 ## Get started